 Robert S. Safi

-Since joining Susman Godfrey’s Houston office in 2006, Rob Safi has achieved excellent results for plaintiffs and defendants before judges, juries, and arbitrators, winning every case he has tried.
+Since joining Susman Godfrey’s Houston office in 2006, Rob Safi has achieved excellent results for plaintiffs and defendants before judges, juries, and arbitrators.
 Safi’s peers selected him as a “Rising Star” of the Texas bar the last four years in a row (Law & Politics Magazine, Thomson Reuters, 2010–2013).
 He graduated with high honors from The University of Texas School of Law, where he served as Notes Editor of the Texas Law Review and was a member of Chancellors.
 Before joining the firm, Safi was a law clerk to the Honorable Vaughn R. Walker, then-Chief Judge of the United States District Court for the Northern District of California.

 Safi enjoys a diverse practice.
 He has represented plaintiffs and defendants in a wide variety of disputes arising from mergers and acquisitions, oil and gas transactions, power purchase agreements, civil rights violations, voter referenda, hospital management contracts, and major construction projects, among others.
 He has experience in virtually every segment of the energy industry, and is currently litigating a dispute arising from a billion-dollar sale of oil shale assets.
 Safi has worked both sides of the class action bar, most recently playing a significant role for the plaintiffs in litigation arising from unintended acceleration in Toyota vehicles.
 The ground-breaking settlement in that case is expected to net approximately $1.4 billion in value to the class.

 In October 2011, with Vineet Bhatia and Shawn Raymond, Safi defended an electric utility against claims asserted by one of the world’s “major” energy companies.
 The claims arose from a wind power purchase agreement.
 The claimant sought millions of dollars for power production losses associated with curtailments that were ordered by the regional grid operator.
 The case was tried to a panel of three arbitrators.
 Safi cross-examined the claimant’s liability expert and presented most of our client’s fact witnesses on direct.
 In a unanimous decision, the panel rejected all claims asserted against our client – and awarded our client all of its attorneys’ fees.